Remzi1993/jquery-manager/readme.txt

 There are two versions of jQuery Migrate. jQuery Migrate 1.x will help you update your pre-1.9 jQuery code to jQuery 1.9 up to 3.0.

 jQuery Migrate 3.x helps you update code to run on jQuery 3.0 or higher.

+= How does the jQuery Updater work? =
+We update the plugin if a new version of jQuery is released.
+If you update the plugin, all jQuery versions will be updated.

 == Screenshots ==
 1. jQuery settings: enable / disable jQuery, select version and etc